Dapoxetine, also known as priligy, is the first oral medicine specifically created to treat premature ejaculation.

 - Some counterfeit drugs are dangerous.
 They may contain harmful components such as lead paint or animal poison.

 There’s an eye-opening article written by the Pharmacy Times outlining the many dangers of buying prescription drugs from online pharmacies.

 Having said that, I’ve bought it from an online pharmacy in the U.K., and as far as I can tell, it was the authentic product.

 What evidence is there that it works?

-For men who last an average of 0.9 minutes, a 30mg dose increased that to 3.1 minutes, and 60mg increased it to 3.6 minutes.
-Patients on a placebo increased to 1.9 minutes.
-You can see this in the table below:
+- For men who last an average of 0.9 minutes, a 30 mg dose increased that to 3.1 minutes

-So it appears that on average Dapoxetine does increase the lasting time by a couple of minutes, which was my experience also.
-But is 3 minutes enough to satisfy both you and your partner?
+So it appears that on average dapoxetine does increase the lasting time by a couple of minutes on average, which was my experience also.

-The study does mention the change in men’s belief about their control level.
-Before the percentage of men saying they thought it was ‘good’ or better was 0.9%.
-With 30mg Priligy this was 26.2%.
-With 60mg Priligy it was 30.2%.
+The study also notes the change in men’s belief about their control level.
+Before the percentage of men saying they thought it was good or better was 0.9%.
+With 30 mg priligy this was 26.2%.
+With 60 mg priligy it was 30.2%.
 And with the placebo it was 11.2%.